Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 Children’s Museum of Montana

-If you’re traveling with kids, the Children’s Museum of Montana is definitely at the top of the list for best things to do in Great Falls.
+If you’re traveling with kids, the Children’s Museum of Montana is definitely at the top of the list of best things to do in Great Falls.
 It has a hands-on approach and a low entrance fee.

 The Children’s Museum of Montana has interactive exhibits where little hands can touch and move things around to learn more about the world and their environment.